qdev-dk-archive/matlab-qd/README.md

 matlab workspaces after updating (unless you know better).

 ## Installation

-To install json submodule run the following in Git Shell:
+*matlab-qd* depends on a few other libraries.
+To install them, run the following commands in a git shell:

 `git submodule init`

 `git submodule update --recursive`

+Some equipment needs continuously running daemons, see [Configuring Daemons](+qd/+daemons/config-example/README.md).

 ## Examples